matrixbegins/python-recipes/image-resize/img-resize-lambda/README.md

 ### What's happening?:
 This is a source bucket and target bucket scenario.
 The application will upload the image on source bucket and a lambda will intercept this upload event.
 It'll download the Object, resize, optimize and save to target bucket.

-Lambda downloads the Object received in the bucket.
+Lambda downloads the Object received in the event.
 Then the image is opened and converted to JPG.
 Lambda resizes the image in two sizes and uploads a JPG and WebP for the given file on the target bucket. **Please note the PNGs are also converted to JPGs and only JPGs are uploaded.**

 ### Attaching S3 bucket event to lambda